Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

         .. grid-item-card:: Activating the Regi Golems

-            - If Golem Core you created was placed in the wrong area, you will get the message ``Regirock does not spawn in this location`` when you try to use a key item on that block.
+            - If Golem Core you created was placed in the wrong area, you will get the following message when you try to use a key item on that block.
             - If you want to remove this restriction, you will need to create a datapack to modify the spawn location.
+            ``Regirock does not spawn in this location``

             .. dropdown:: Key Items
                 :animate: fade-in-slide-down

                 .. image:: ../_images/legends_wiki/items/dragocore.png
-                    :alt: Keys

-                    Drago Core
+                    :alt: Drago Core Key
                 .. image:: ../_images/legends_wiki/items/thundercore.png
-                    :alt: Keys

-                    Thunder Core
+                    :alt: Thunder Core Key
                 .. image:: ../_images/legends_wiki/items/icecore.png
-                    :alt: Keys

-                    Ice Core
+                    :alt: Ice Core Key
                 .. image:: ../_images/legends_wiki/items/steelcore.png
-                    :alt: Keys

-                    Steel Core
+                    :alt: Steel Core Key
                 .. image:: ../_images/legends_wiki/items/rockcore.png
-                    :alt: Keys

-                    Rock Core
+                    :alt: Rock Core Key
                 .. image:: ../_images/legends_wiki/items/regisorb.png
-                    :alt: Keys

-                    Regigigas Core
+                    :alt: Regigigas Core Key

 **Secondary Spawn**
 ===================